NexaStudioDev/NexaStudioDev/README.md

-# ⚡ NexaStudio | High-Performance Digital Solutions
+# NexaStudio | High-Performance Digital Solutions
-### Ecosistemas B2B & Software a Medida
+### B2B Ecosystems & Custom Software Architecture

-Desarrollamos ecosistemas e-commerce de ultra alta velocidad y soluciones de software de bajo nivel para escalar operaciones.
-Menos fricción, más conversión.
+We build ultra-fast e-commerce ecosystems and low-level software solutions to scale operations.
+Less friction, more conversion.

 ---

-## 🚀 Caso de Estudio Destacado: ZonaOnlineVzla
+## Featured Case Study: ZonaOnlineVzla
-**Cómo transformamos un catálogo masivo en una máquina de ventas sin fricción.**
+**How we transformed a massive catalog into a frictionless sales machine.**

-* **Arquitectura:** Headless E-commerce construido íntegramente en **Next.js** y desplegado en la infraestructura global de **Vercel**.
+* **Architecture:** Headless E-commerce built entirely on **Next.js** and deployed on **Vercel's** global edge infrastructure.
-* **Rendimiento Escalable:** El sistema renderiza y maneja de forma ultra fluida un inventario activo de **+420 productos** con tiempos de carga de milisegundos.
-* **Conversión Directa:** Sistema UI de *Lightbox* a medida y eliminación del "checkout" tradicional, integrando una pasarela de pedidos conectada directamente a la API de WhatsApp.
+* **Scalable Performance:** The system fluidly renders and manages an active inventory of **+420 products** with millisecond load times.
+* **Direct Conversion:** Custom *Lightbox* UI system and elimination of the traditional checkout, integrating a frictionless order gateway connected directly to the WhatsApp API.

 ---

-## 🛠️ Arsenal Técnico & Exploración
+## Technical Arsenal & Exploration
-No solo armamos interfaces, construimos desde las bases.
+We don't just build interfaces; we engineer from the ground up.

-* **Web y Front-end:** Next.js, React, Node.js (Especialización en optimización de renderizado).
+* **Web & Front-end:** Next.js, React, Node.js (Specialized in rendering optimization).
-* **Desarrollo a Bajo Nivel & Motores:** Zig, C, Python (Optimización de memoria y arquitecturas para hardware limitado).
+* **Low-Level & Engine Development:** Zig, C, Python (Memory optimization and architectures for constrained hardware).
-* **Game Dev:** GDScript, Desarrollo 2D nativo.
+* **Game Dev:** GDScript, Native 2D Development.

-📫 **Contacto para negocios:** [Escribe aquí tu correo electrónico oficial]